How to Sell to the Government

 Tip: When searching for potential opportunities, be selective in choosing which ones you respond to.
 Many companies tend to jump head first, responding to every possible opportunity that arises; this type of business plan will quickly lead to burn-out and is unlikely to end in awarded contracts.

-Selling to the Government: Getting Your Foot in the Door
+Subcontracting: Getting Your Foot in the Door

 Teaming allows your company to join forces with a company that offers complementary products and services, to offer government buyers a more attractive, robust solution.
 Subcontracting allows your company to build experience by working for Prime Contractors that have done the leg work in establishing the contract and agency relationships.